1. Your Money Goes Further In Belize

 Belize is a natural wonderland.
 It is home to thousands of species of trees and flowers, orchids, animals, birds exotic tropical fish and butterflies.

-Latinos were the first Europeans to venture into the area and in fact the Father of the Mestizos Gonzalo Guerrero was the first European to make Belize his home.
-Later immigrants were the Scots, Irish and British, Africans, Garifuna, and more modern immigrants such as the Mennonites, Central Americans Chinese and other Europeans.
+Spaniards were the first Europeans to venture into the area and in fact the Father of the Mestizos Gonzalo Guerrero was the first European to make Belize his home.
+Later immigrants were the Scots, Irish and British, Africans, Garifuna, and more modern immigrants such as the Mennonites, Central Americans, Lebanese, Chinese and other Europeans.
 Every local ethnic group has a colorful history to explore, cuisine to enjoy and cultural events, festivals and fairs to enjoy.

 Outdoor activities include the gorgeous beaches and the majestic Barrier Reef, the wide open savannahs and mountains, countless caves – many yet undiscovered, the tropical rainforest, the many rivers and waterfalls, the Maya ruins and of course you can easily hop across the border into Mexico or Guatemala for entirely new horizons and things to do, see and explore.

-In the west, the highway on the Guatemala side is now completely paved and a new bridge is nearing completion.
-This will make a once bumpy trip to Tikal, Rio Dulce in Guatemala and Guatemala City a more enjoyable journey.
-In the south, a new highway is under construction to link the south with Guatemala.
+In the west, the highway on the Guatemala side is now completely paved and a new bridge is now open.
+This makes a once bumpy trip to Tikal, Rio Dulce in Guatemala and Guatemala City a more enjoyable journey.
+In the south, a new highway links the south with Guatemala.

 5. The U.S. Dollar Is Accepted Belize Currency